Disorder, entropy and harmonic functions: Introduction

-Further, the bound on the dimension depends only on $\CVD$ and $\CP$. \end{theorem}
+Further, the bound on the dimension depends only on $k$, $\CVD$ and $\CP$, and not on $n_0(\lambda)$. \end{theorem}

-This theorem represents a randomized discrete version of Yau conjecture (except that the Poincar\'e inequality must be assumed since it is not automatically satisfied).
-The proof of this theorem follows the existing path of \cite{CM97,Del98,Kle10,ST, T10}.
-Let us stress again that the interesting part is that is requires only {\em macroscopic} volume growth and Poincar\'e inequality: the definitions of \VdG{} and \PG{} only examine balls of radius $n$ inside $\Bb_\rho(\lambda n)$ for some finite $\lambda$.
+This theorem represents a discrete anchored version of Yau's conjecture except that the Poincar\'e inequality must be assumed since it is not automatically satisfied (in Yau's settings every manifold with nonnegative Ricci curvature satisfies a Poincar\'e inequality \cite{B82} while in Kleiner's, every group satisfies an appropriate version of the Poincar\'e inequality; see, e.g., \cite{PSC}, Lemma~4.1.1).
+The proof of this theorem follows the existing strategy developed in \cite{CM97,Del98,Kle10,ST,T10}.
+Let us stress again that the interesting part is that it requires only \emph{macroscopic} volume growth and Poincar\'e inequality: the definitions of $(\mathit{VD})_G$ and $(P)_G$ only examine balls of radius $n$ inside $\Bb_\rho(\lambda n)$ for some finite $\lambda$.

+When we apply Theorem~\ref{finite dimension}, the graph $G$ will be random.
 Since the dimension depends only on $\CVD$ and $\CP$, then in particular, if these constants are not random, neither is the bound.
 Thus, for example, in supercritical percolation there is a constant $A$ (depending only on the dimension $d$ and the probability $p$) such that $\CVD\le A$ and $\CP\le A$ almost surely (the minimal $n$ is the only quantity which really changes between configurations).
-Hence for each $k$ there is a number $D_k$ such that the dimension of harmonic functions of growth smaller than $|x|^k$ is smaller than $D_k$, almost surely.
+Hence for each $k$ there is a number $D_k$ such that the dimension of harmonic functions of growth at most of order $\Dd(\rho,x)^k$ is smaller than $D_k$, almost surely.
+We discuss a few other examples of random graphs satisfying $\CVD$ and $\CP$ in the end of Section~\ref {sec:polynomial growth}, but in general one should keep in mind that the Poincar\'e inequality restricts the behavior of random walk on the graph significantly, so Theorem~\ref{finite dimension} applies in much less generality than Theorem~\ref{no sublinear harmonic}.